Unofficial Pluslife FAQ (EN)

 The manufacturer specifies a 95% LOD ("Limit of Detection") of 400 copies/mL.
 The LOD is the lower limit of sensitivity: a sample containing 400 viral RNA copies per mL was correctly detected as positive in 19 of 20 samples when tested by the manufacturer.

-This is an excellent result and is within the range of lab PCR tests, which typically have LODs between 50 and 1000 copies/mL, depending on the quality of the PCR assay.
+This is an excellent result and comparable to lab PCR tests, which typically have LODs between 50 and 1000 copies/mL, depending on the quality of the assay.
+It has been independently verified.

 For comparison: a rapid antigen test requires millions to tens of millions of RNA copies/mL, multiple orders of magnitude worse!
 Here is an attempt to represent these huge quantities as cube volumes: